ShreeshaHegde09/BrightPrep/README.md

   Built using TailwindCSS and shadcn/ui for a modern and mobile-friendly experience.

 - **📈 Interview Analytics & Progress Tracking**
-  Visual charts and metrics to analyze performance trends and improvement areas.
+  Score rating metrics to analyze overall performance trends and improvement areas.

 - **🔗 Google Gemini Integration**
   Delivers contextual and structured suggestions to improve interview skills.